peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Parameters:**

-* <code>first</code> - An arbitrary-precision binary floating-point number.
+* <code>first</code> - The first value to compare.

-* <code>second</code> - Another arbitrary-precision binary floating-point number.
+* <code>second</code> - The second value to compare.

 **Returns:**

-* The greater of the two arbitrary-precision numbers.
+* The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger exponent.
+If the two numbers are negative and have the same value, returns the one with the smaller exponent.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>first</code> or <code>second</code>
+ is null.

 ### MaxMagnitude
     public static EFloat MaxMagnitude​(EFloat first, EFloat second, EContext ctx)